 The formal format and a sample were shared with you all in the previous article.
 It does not necessarily mean that all SRSs are going to be documented that way exactly.
-Always, form is secondary to the content.
+Always, the form is secondary to the content.
 Some teams will just choose to write a bulleted list, some teams will include use cases, some teams will include sample screenshots (like the document we had) and some just describe the details in paragraphs.

 Pre-steps to software requirements specification review:

 Step #1: Documents go through multiple revisions, so make sure we have the right version of the reference document, the SRS.